wpmetabox/docsv2/docs/extensions/mb-views.md

 ### Adding template paths

 First, you need to register the paths, where the plugin looks for template files.
-Simply use the `mbv_fs_paths` as follows:
+Use the `mbv_fs_paths` as follows:

 ```php
 // Load template files from the 'views' folder in your theme.